The Big Boodle: Development

 An earlier Sylvester novel Rough Sketch, had been filmed as We Were Strangers.
 The Cuban government, via its cultural representative in the US, Roberto Hernandez, approached Sylvester, offering facilities and possibly some financing for a movie version of The Big Boodle.
 Sylvester was enthusiastic, stating that "in addition to having all that colorful, authentic scenery and police clearance and cooperation – always a big help – the picture could be made inexpensively.
 It begins, briefly, here in New York as an American private eye heads to Cuba.
 From then on, the rest of the characters – and there are four main ones – are islanders."

 Darcy Miller bought the film rights and announced plans to produce and direct.
 This fell through but a few months later it was announced film rights had been optioned by Lewis Blumberg, son of Nate Blumberg, chairman of Universal International.
 In February 1956 Blumberg signed a deal with United Artists.
 Originally he said he did not want to film in Cuba.

 Casting

 Errol Flynn signed to star in March 1956.
 He reportedly had a 25% interest in the film.

-The following month Richard Wilson agreed to direct; Wilson had first met Flynn when he and Orson Welles hired Flynn's yacht for The Lady from Shanghai.
+The following month, Richard Wilson agreed to direct; Wilson had first met Flynn when he and Orson Welles hired Flynn's yacht for The Lady from Shanghai.

 Linda Christian discussed playing a female lead.
-Eventually Rossana Rory took the part, with Gia Scala in support.
+Eventually, Rossana Rory took the part, with Gia Scala in support.
 Pedro Armendariz flew in from Italy to play the lead.
-Carlos Rivas, who had appeared in The King and I, also joined the cast.
+Carlos Rivas, who had appeared in the film version of The King and I, also joined the cast.
 Blumberg said, "The possible added revenue far outweighs the additional salaries we may have had to face in rounding up this cast."